fex01/servicenow-notes/sn-discovery.md

 - Identification Phase
   - CI Identifiers
     - Identify a specific device (have I seen you before?)
-    - use the Cls attributes for identification:
+    - use the CIs attributes for identification:
       - Unique attributes: can be from the same table or from derived tables
       - Required attributes: cannot be empty
     - uses Identification Trigger Probes from the CI Classifier